 To confer a bachelor's degree, students must complete at least 120 credits.
 These credits are split between general education credits, major credits, and elective credits.
 Depending on your program, the number of elective credits will vary based on how many major credits you must complete.
 These credits ensure that your degree is meeting all of our accreditation standards.

 Electives can be any undergraduate course (100-400 level) that you have not already taken or transferred in.
 You can see a list of courses offered in the academic catalog.
-If you are unsure if you have completed a course, you can check with your Student Advisor.
+If you are unsure if you have received credit for a particular course, you can check with your Student Advisor.

-Undergraduate students who have more than 15 elective credits required can add a specialization.
+Undergraduate students who have more than 15 elective credits required may add a specialization.
 Each specialization satisfies 15 elective credits.
-If you would like to have a specialization(s) added, please contact your Student Advisor.
+If you would like to have a specialization(s) officially added to your degree plan, please contact your Student Advisor.